andrew-hipp/workshops/2023-goettingen/README.md

  mamba install -c conda-forge r-phytools mamba install -c conda-forge r-vegan

-# for ggtree, which I've found to be a fussy install.
-It seems to work better if you install the dependencies manually first:
+# Following lines are for ggtree, which I've found to be a fussy install.
+# It seems to work better if you install the dependencies manually first:

 mamba install -c conda-forge r-aplot mamba install -c conda-forge r-tidyverse